learn-co-curriculum/dsc-decision-trees-lab/README.md

 In this lab you will:

 - Use scikit-learn to fit a decision tree classification model
-- Use entropy and information gain to identify the attribute for best split at each node
+- Use entropy and information gain to identify the best attribute to split on at each node
 - Plot a decision tree using Python

 ## UCI Banknote authentication dataset

 In this lab, you'll work with a popular dataset for classification called the "UCI Bank note authentication dataset".
-This data were extracted from images that were taken from genuine and forged banknotes!
+This data was extracted from images that were taken from genuine and forged banknotes!
 The notes were first digitized, followed by a numerical transformation using DSP techniques.
 The final set of engineered features are all continuous in nature, meaning that our dataset consists entirely of floats, with no strings to worry about.
 If you're curious about how the dataset was created, you can visit the UCI link [here](https://archive.ics.uci.edu/ml/datasets/banknote+authentication)!

-We have following attributes in the dataset:
+We have the following attributes in the dataset:

 1. __Variance__ of wavelet transformed image (continuous)
 2. __Skewness__ of wavelet transformed image (continuous)